kvasdopil/play3d/README.md

 - **3D Generation UI** - One-click 3D model generation from images
 - **Model Preview** - Download generated .glb files directly from the modal
 - **No backdrop interference** - Transparent modals that don't obscure the 3D scene
-- **History Modal** - Browse previously generated 3D objects from IndexedDB and add them back to the scene
+- **History Modal** - Browse previously generated 3D objects (with thumbnails) from IndexedDB and add them back to the scene

 ### ⚙️ Settings Management